7 Easy Steps to Move In to University

 When it comes to packing, it's important to be organised.
 At home, start by sorting your belongings into categories, such as clothes, shoes, toiletries and electronics.
 This will make unpacking easier on arrival, as you can tackle organizing one area at a time.

-Take the time to organise your items as you unpack.
+Take the time to organise your items as you unpack on the first day.
 This will help you avoid clutter, optimize your space and make it easier to find things later.

 "Unpack your stuff as soon as you move in so you can spend the rest of the time getting to know your flat mates".